laxuanlinh/thoughtmachine/vault_core.md

     - Scheduled events are executed successfully
     - Expected postings are accepted or rejected
     - Derived parameters are calculated correctly

+## Schedules
+- Schedules are defined when the account is first activated
+- Schedules can be altered using the logic in the contract when it's active
+- The scheduler is a time-based Kafka producer that periodically sends trigger messages to topics to trigger the consumer
+- These messages are called `Schedule jobs`, they are created within the context of `Scheduler clients` such as `Smart Contracts` and `Workflows`

 # End of day
 ## What is End of day